germangb/rust-gameboy/README.md

 # Boot ROMs

 The boot ROM is a small program that runs at the beginning of the emulation to initialize the state of the console.
+In GB, it doesn't do much, but in CGB it can [add color to non-CGB games].

-The `dmg-lib` crate can be built with a feature flag (`--features boot`) to include the boot ROM from both GB and CGB.
+The `dmg-lib` crate can be built with a feature flag to include the boot ROMs of both the GB and CGB.
-In GB emulation mode, the boot doesn't do much, but in CGB it can be used to [add color to non-CGB games].
+You must provide your own ROMs in environment variables.

 [add color to non-CGB games]: https://www.reddit.com/r/nintendo/comments/43hzdo/til_the_color_palette_of_the_game_boy_color_can/

-If you own both boot ROMs, you must define them in two environment variables, and enable the `boot` feature flag in the dmg-lib dependency.
-If you don't already own them, they can easily be found online.

 ```bash
 export DMG_BOOT_GB_ROM="<path_to_gb_boot_rom>"